gowthusaidatta/Authorization-Governed-Vault-System-for-Controlled-Asset-Withdrawals/README.md

 **RPC Access**: The blockchain service exposes port 8545 to the host machine, allowing evaluators to connect via `http://localhost:8545` for testing and validation.

+After running `docker-compose up`, the local RPC endpoint is available at `http://localhost:8545` for evaluator interaction.

 ## Contracts

 - `contracts/AuthorizationManager.sol` — verifies signatures, enforces replay protection, and only allows the configured vault to consume authorizations.